Cray-HPE/docs-csm/operations/system_admin_toolkit/usage/Change_CFS_Version.md

 bootprep` commands can only use CFS V2, but support will be added for CFS V3 in the future.

+Select the CFS version to use for individual commands with the `--cfs-version` option.
+For more information on this option, refer to the man page for a specific command.

 Another way to change the CFS version is by configuring it under the `api_version` setting in the `cfs` section of the SAT configuration file.
 If the system is using an existing SAT configuration file from an older